1960-1979 Timeline

 1977 – Jul 9

 St. Joseph’s Catholic Church is badly damaged in a Saturday morning fire, with the Lady Chapel being the worst affected.
-Church services are temporarily moved to the Anglican Christ Church next door.
+Father Leo Lane temporarily moves his church services to the Anglican Christ Church next door.
 An appeal is quickly launched, and restoration work begins.
-St Joseph’s finally re-opens on 19 November 1978 and is blessed by Bishop Bernard Stewart from Bendigo.
+St. Joseph’s finally re-opens on 19 November 1978 and is blessed by Bishop Bernard Stewart from Bendigo.

 1977

-Beechworth’s Mayday Hills Psychiatric (Asylum) Hospital is proclaimed under the ‘Mental Health Act 1959’ and the Kerferd Clinic – for the short-term psychiatric care of distressed people – will be added the following year.
+Beechworth’s Mayday Hills Mental Hospital is proclaimed under the ‘Mental Health Act 1959’ and the Kerferd Clinic – for the short-term psychiatric care of distressed people – will be added the following year at the same time as the hospital is renamed the Mayday Hills Psychiatric Hospital.
 However, by the late 1980s and early 1990s the development of other residential options – day placements, education, employment, and recreational opportunities – mean the Asylum now has fewer clients/patients.
 By 1992, all intellectual disability patients have been removed from the Asylum and placed in other forms of accommodation, and by 1993 the Mayday Hills Psychiatric Hospital has a capacity for 130 beds, with only 20 available of acute adult patients and more than 70 geriatric patients.

 1978